-Examples of cleaning purposes and associated cleaning requirements follow.
+Below are examples of cleaning purposes and associated cleaning requirements included in the CAL OSHA Safety and Health Proviisons that Contractor must follow.

 - 1. Removal of Blockages: This is usually emergency cleaning.
 The requirement is to remove or relieve a particular blockage and prevent sewage back-up, overflow, and property damage. - 2.
 Routine Maintenance: This often involves moderate root removal or the removal of light to heavy debris preventing adequate flow.
 The intent is to prevent blockages and restore the sewer to near-full capacity and self-scouring velocity.
 Cleaning requirements are not usually stringent if the purpose appears to have been achieved. - 3.
 Cleaning Prior to TV Inspection: Cleaning in preparation for TV inspection must be performed.
 Pipe walls must be clean enough for the camera to discern structural defects, misalignment and points of infiltration.
 Small amounts of debris left on the sewer invert, such as sand, stone or sewage solids, may not interfere with effective inspection. - 4.
 Cleaning in Preparation for Sewer Pipe Joint Sealing or Pipe Lining: Cleaning must be much more thorough than for sewer maintenance.
 All sand, rocks, gravel, grease, mud, sludge and other debris must be removed from the sewer invert to permit operation of a sealing packer.
 Roots usually enter the top portion of the pipe and should be removed to the extent necessary to effectively seal the joints.